Xerxes3rd/ColorduinoScrollerLibrary/README.md

 ColorduinoScrollerLibrary
 =========================

-A add on library for Colorduino GFX Library by Adafruit
+A add on library for the GFX Library by Adafruit and the Colorduino GFX Library by DinoTools

 Features
 ========